Taylor Marshall

-Taylor Reed Marshall (born March 29, 1978) is an American Catholic YouTube commentator, former Episcopal Church priest, and former academic, now known for his advocacy of traditionalist Catholicism.
-He is the author of multiple books, including the 2019 bestselling book Infiltration: The Plot to Destroy the Church from Within.
+Taylor Reed Marshall (born March 29, 1978) is an American traditionalist Catholic writer and YouTube commentator.

+A former priest of the Episcopal Church, Marshall converted to Catholicism and became an advocate of traditionalist Catholicism.
+He is the author of multiple books, including Infiltration: The Plot to Destroy the Church from Within and his bestselling historical fiction series Sword and Serpent.
+Marshall currently teaches at the New Saint Thomas Institute, an online Catholic education institute that he founded in 2013.

-Education and priesthood
+Education and ordained ministry

-Marshall graduated from Texas A&M University in 2000 with a Bachelor of Arts degree in philosophy.
-After studying at Westminster Theological Seminary and Nashotah House, Marshall was ordained a priest of the Episcopal Church in 2006 by Jack Iker, the Bishop of Fort Worth who later established the Anglican Church of North America's Episcopal Diocese of Fort Worth.
+Marshall graduated magna cum laude from Texas A&M University in 2000 with a Bachelor of Arts degree in philosophy.
+After studying at Westminster Theological Seminary and Nashotah House, Marshall was ordained a priest of the Episcopal Church in 2005 by Jack Iker, the Bishop of Fort Worth.
 Marshall had previously served as a youth minister at Saint Andrew's Episcopal Church while an Episcopal deacon.

 Shortly thereafter, in 2006, he and his wife converted to Catholicism.
+They received confirmation from Bishop Kevin Vann in May 2006.

+Post-conversion

-In 2009 Marshall earned his Master of Arts degree in philosophy, and in 2011 earned a Doctor of Philosophy degree in philosophy, at the University of Dallas.
+In 2009, Marshall earned his Master of Arts degree in philosophy, and in 2011 earned a Doctor of Philosophy degree in philosophy, at the University of Dallas with his 600-page doctoral dissertation "Thomas Aquinas on Natural Law and the Twofold Beatitude of Humanity."
+From January 2012 until June 2013, Marshall served as the chancellor of the former College of Saints John Fisher & Thomas More.

-Post-conversion career

-From January 2012 until June 2013, Marshall served as the chancellor of the now-defunct College of Saints John Fisher & Thomas More.
 Prior to his administrative work at the college, he was a professor of philosophy.
 Marshall also formerly served as the assistant director of the Archdiocese of Washington's Catholic Information Center.
 He is a founder of the New Saint Thomas Institute, an online Catholic theology educational program, and the Troops of Saint George, a Catholic scouting organization.

 Marshall has published books in the fields of theology, philosophy, and historical fiction.
 All but one have been self-published by Saint John Press and Media, a company held and managed by Marshall.
-His 2019 book, Infiltration, claims to demonstrate that, over the last two centuries, the hierarchy of the Catholic Church has been actively subverted to promote Freemasonic power.
+His 2019 book, Infiltration, posits a conspiracy theory that, over the last two centuries, the hierarchy of the Catholic Church has been actively subverted to promote Freemasonic power.
 The foreword of the book was written by Bishop Athanasius Schneider.
 The book has been controversial in Catholic circles, drawing both positive and negative reviews from various media outlets.
-Marshall, on his YouTube channel, regularly comments on statements from Viganò.
+Marshall, on his YouTube channel, regularly comments on statements from Archbishop Carlo Maria Viganò, former Nuncio to the United States.

-In October 2019, Marshall received media attention for publicizing an incident at the Catholic Church's Amazon Synod in which Alexander Tschugguel and an accomplice filmed themselves removing indigenous fertility statues, reportedly of Pachamama, from the Church of Santa Maria in Traspontina in Rome and throwing them into the Tiber river.
+In October 2019, Marshall received media attention for publicizing an incident at the Catholic Church's Amazon Synod in which Alexander Tschugguel and an accomplice filmed themselves removing indigenous statues, reportedly of Pachamama, from the Church of Santa Maria in Traspontina in Rome and throwing them into the Tiber river.
 In March 2020, it was revealed that Marshall himself had personally funded Tschugguel's trip to Rome and uploaded the video of the theft.